 Manager, Digital Media and Artist Marketing

-Natasha Belikove is the manager of digital media and artist marketing on the Friends At Work artist marketing team.
+Natasha Belikove is the Manager of Digital Media and Artist Marketing on the Friends At Work artist marketing team.
 A Maryland native and Los Angeles transplant, Natasha graduated from Syracuse University with a BFA in Art Photography.
 She first fell in love with the art after receiving a Pentax Program Plus film camera from her mother for her 14th birthday.
 Part of the Internet generation, she was exposed to social media for personal use at a young age and was a self-proclaimed “Myspace master” by the age of 13.
-She has previously worked for Special Olympics, Syracuse Chiefs (former Nationals AAA), and entertainment advertising company Trailer Park.
+She has previously worked for Special Olympics, Syracuse Chiefs (former Nationals AAA, current Mets AAA), and entertainment advertising company Trailer Park.
 Today, she combines her innate creative and social media intuition working with and photographing FAW artists.
-Beyond her passion for photography and social media, she loves dogs, traveling, fighting the patriarchy and buffalo wings from Wings Over Syracuse.
+Beyond her passion for photography and social media, she loves sushi, traveling, fighting the patriarchy, and buffalo wings from Wings Over Syracuse.

 A&R / Artist Management

-L.J Alexandre-Strong is Friends At Workshop’s Creative Coordinator.
+L.J Alexandre-Strong is The Work’s Creative Coordinator.
 Growing up in a musical family in Illinois, it was only natural that L.J.’s interest in music started very early.
 She began playing the violin at just 3 years old, followed by the piano at 6 and viola at age 12, sparking her music career ambitions.
 With developing interests outside of performing and an aspiration to work behind the scenes with current music artists, L.J. went on to study Music and Business with an emphasis in music production and arts enterprise at the University of Wisconsin-Madison (Go Badgers!).
 At just 17 years old, L.J. turned to events and entertainment management, producing several high profile music concerts in the Central Illinois area with Brandon Rice Events and Entertainment, LLC.
-This led to an opportunity to intern at Friends At Workshop in the summer of 2017, where she was able to gain experience in creative and video production.
-Upon graduation in 2018, L.J. became an Executive Director of a small non-profit organization, Youth Music Illinois, before returning to work full time with the Friends At Workshop team in 2019.
+This led to an opportunity to intern at The Work in the summer of 2017, where she was able to gain experience in creative and video production.
+Upon graduation in 2018, L.J. became an Executive Director of a small non-profit organization, Youth Music Illinois, before returning to work full time with The Work team in 2019.

 Sammy Seaver is part of the Friends At Work management team.
 Growing up in San Diego, Sammy discovered a passion for music the moment he first picked up a guitar at 9 years old.
 After completing an extensive tour performing at local coffee shops in high school, Sammy enrolled at UC Davis, double majoring in Music Composition and Communication.
 As a Regent Scholar and member of the Honors College, he focused his thesis on the influence social media has on music preference, recruiting more than 100 students for his experimental trial.
 During his college career, Sammy worked in a studio recording live concerts, led the marketing team of the campus programming department, worked as a manager at major music festivals around the country, and even worked as a consultant in Florence, Italy, helping local artists pitch songs to radio.
 He joined the Friends at Work team immediately after graduating in 2019.